 Most banks will only cash federal tax refund checks for customers, but you don't need a bank account to cash your federal income tax refund check.
-Millions of Americans that receive tax refunds are without bank accounts, according to a March 2013 USA Today article.
-You can bypass the bank and still get your money.
+Millions of Americans that receive tax refunds are without bank accounts.
+In fact, Business Insider revealed that an astounding 2 billion people around the globe do not have bank accounts.
+Fortunately, you can bypass the bank and still get your money.

 - IRS: Safeguard Your Refund

 - Legal Match: Endorsement and Transfer of Checks

 - NetSpend: Get a Faster Tax Refund

 - Amscot Financial: Check Cashing Rates

 - Business Insider: The world's 2 billion unbanked, in 6 charts

 - United States Government Accountability Office.
 "2011 TAX FILING Processing Gains, but Taxpayer Assistance Could Be Enhanced by More Self-Service Tools," Page 8.
 Accessed Feb.
 2, 2020.